star3am/riaannolancom/README.md

 ## About

-Leading Versent's HashiCorp practice, I specialize in infrastructure automation and crafting state-of-the-art solutions.
+I specialize in infrastructure automation and crafting state-of-the-art solutions.
 My role encompasses pre-sales POCs, MVPs, and productionizing Terraform and Vault Enterprise, alongside developing acceleration programs that bolster our delivery capabilities.
-With a strong focus on collaborative frameworks, my efforts contributed to Versent's recognition as HashiCorp's Innovation Partner of the year.
+With a strong focus on collaborative frameworks, and establishing Centres of Excellence (CoE) which involves identifying a specific area of expertise within an organization, gathering the best talent and resources related to that field, and creating a centralized hub to develop best practices, provide training, support implementation, and ultimately elevate the organization's capabilities in that area to a world-class level.

 As a HashiCorp Ambassador, my commitment to the community is exemplified through multiple years of significant contributions and knowledge sharing.
 I've established a reputation for excellence by crafting Hashiqube, a comprehensive DevOps lab, and by maintaining active participation in HashiCorp's events.
 My certifications in Terraform and Vault demonstrate a dedication to mastering technologies that drive efficiency and innovation in cloud infrastructure.

+Currently, DevOps Tech Lead.
 Previously Lead DevOps, Head of DevOps Engineering, Director of DevOps, Principle Solutions Architect, Principle Consultant and HashiCorp Ambassador.

 Please connect with me on [LinkedIn](https://www.linkedin.com/in/riaannolan/) or check out [my Credly profile](https://www.credly.com/users/riaan-nolan.e657145c)